House Sale Fallen Through?

-When attempting to sell second time around, there’s usually an increased sense of urgency to find a new buyer, but it’s worth taking a few days to consider your options.
+If you choose to continue selling with an estate agent, when attempting to sell second time around there’s usually an increased sense of urgency to find a new buyer.
+But it’s worth taking a few days to consider your options.
 Accepting an offer from the first person to make a reasonable offer could spell for another round of disappointment.
 Consider the reason for the sale falling through; was it the fault of the buyer?
 A problem with the property?
 Or a mixture of both?
 Take these steps to reduce the risk of the sale falling through again.

 🔲 Request a deposit – the best way to determine if your buyer is serious about their offer amount is to request a small non-refundable deposit (paid by the buyer to your solicitor).
 Even if it’s just £200.
 In doing so you will agree with the buyer a date to reach exchange of contracts at the agreed price.
 That’s fair and simple!
 If the buyer makes a fuss about that you should question if they’re serious about their offer amount!?
 It’s a good test to see if you have a serious and credible buyer.
 Don’t just take their word for it!

 🔲 Check the buyer’s finances – Good estate agents carry out detailed assessments of a buyers “proceed-ability” – checking they have everything in place to complete their purchase.
 Money is the most important requirement!
 Before accepting an offer, you can ask to see proof of funds e.g. a bank statement as proof of deposit and a decision in principle from their mortgage company.
 For privacy reasons the buyer might not allow you to see their documents, but you can request for your estate agent to forward copies to your solicitor instead.